-Mr. Rook also assists U.S.-based clients in designing and implementing plans to minimize income, gift, estate and generation-skipping transfer taxes through the use of irrevocable trusts (including irrevocable insurance trusts, intentionally defective irrevocable grantor trusts, qualified personal residence trusts, grantor retained annuity trusts and instalment sale transactions to grantor trusts), lifetime gifting, and closely-held business succession planning.
+Jarriot also assists U.S.-based clients in designing and implementing plans to minimize income, gift, estate, and generation-skipping transfer taxes through the use of irrevocable trusts (including irrevocable insurance trusts, intentionally defective irrevocable grantor trusts, qualified personal residence trusts, grantor retained annuity trusts, and instalment sale transactions to grantor trusts), lifetime gifting, and closely-held business succession planning.

-Mr. Rook is also an adjunct professor for the LL.M in Taxation program at Washington University School of Law teaching advanced estate planning.
+Jarriot is an adjunct professor for the LL.M in Taxation program at Washington University School of Law, teaching advanced estate planning.

-Doug Stanley and Jarriot Rook, “Issues to Consider in Nonjudicial Settlement of Fiduciary Disputes,” St. Louis Bar Journal (Spring 2016)
+Jarriot L. Rook and Doug Stanley, “Issues to Consider in Nonjudicial Settlement of Fiduciary Disputes,” St. Louis Bar Journal (Spring 2016)

 Washington University, LL.M., 2010

 Washington University, B.A., 2003

 American Bar Association – Real Property, Probate and trust Section; Taxation

 Bar Association of Metropolitan St. Louis